joelbarreto/cvn/content/en/timeline/first-bod-meeting.md

 omit_header_text = true
 +++

-The board of directors held their first meeting at Newark, CA.<!--more--> The founding board consisted of three directors
+The board of directors held their first meeting at Newark, CA<!--more-->.
+The founding board consisted of three directors
 - Joel Barreto
 - Sowmya Krishnan
 - Zaheer Allam